- Asked by: Patrick Harvie, MSP for Glasgow, Scottish Green Party

 Answered by Stewart Stevenson on 13 August 2009

-To ask the Scottish Executive what the cost was of the legal services provided to it and to Transport Scotland during the public local inquiry into the proposed Aberdeen Western Peripheral Route.
+To ask the Scottish Executive whether the decision on the limits of the scope and remit of the public local inquiry into the proposed Aberdeen Western Peripheral Route was consistent with the requirements of the European Habitats Directive.

 Answer